vitessio/website/content/en/docs/get-started/kubernetes.md

 ### Minikube Customizations

 The helm example is based on the `values.yaml` file provided as the default helm chart for Vitess.
-The following overrides have been performed in order to run under minikube:
+The following overrides have been performed in order to run under Minikube:

 * `resources`: have been nulled out.
 This instructs the Kubernetes environment to use whatever is available.
 Note, this is not recommended for a production environment.
 In such cases, you should start with the baseline values provided in `helm/vitess/values.yaml` and iterate from those.
-* etcd and vtgate replicas are set to 1.
+* etcd and VTGate replicas are set to 1.
 In a production environment, there should be 3-5 etcd replicas.
-The number of vtgates will need to scale up based on cluster size.
+The number of VTGate servers will need to scale up based on cluster size.
 * `mysqlProtocol.authType` is set to `none`.
 This should be changed to `secret` and the credentials should be stored as Kubernetes secrets.
 * A serviceType of `NodePort` is not recommended in production.
 You may choose not to expose these end points to anyone outside Kubernetes at all.
 Another option is to create Ingress controllers.